seawolf82/wildfly-standalone_ansible/README.md

 N.B.

 Oracle Jdk it is not installed.
-The user will have to install it through rpm package or tar.gz ans afterwards setting JAVA_HOME
+The user will have to install it through rpm package or tar.gz and afterwards setting JAVA_HOME

 However this installation of wildfly is tested with Oracle Jdk 10.1